The-AI-Alliance/community/newsletter/community.md

 * to be scheduled domain specific: Industrial, Legal, Finance, ...

-## Participate in our community
+## Contribute to our community

-Call for Speakers
-* Speak at an upcoming AI conference or online webinar
+* Speak - at an upcoming AI conference or online webinar

-Call for Bloggers
-* Write a blog post for the AI Alliance (C4
+* Write - Write a blog post, or contribute to this newsletter

-Organizer an event
-* Organize an event in your region
+* Organizer an event - Organize an event in your region
-*